epicserve/cookiecutter-django-base-app/README.rst

 Cookiecutter Django Basic App
 =============================

-A cookiecutter template to create a Django app within an existing Django project, with boilerplate including:
+A cookiecutter template to create a Django app within an existing Django project, with a boilerplate that includes:
     * A barebones Django model.
     * Django CRUD views and templates using Django's Class Based Views.
     * Django form templates that output `Bootstrap <http://getbootstrap.com/>`_ HTML using `django-bootstrap-form <https://github.com/tzangms/django-bootstrap-form>`_.